-Local Civil Rule 23.1.1 Fees in Shareholder Derivative Actions
+Local Civil Rule 23.1.
+Fees in Class Action and Shareholder Derivative Actions

-Fees for attorneys or others shall not be paid upon recovery or compromise in a derivative action on behalf of a corporation except as allowed by the Court after a hearing upon such notice as the Court may direct.
+Fees for attorneys or others shall not be paid upon recovery or compromise in a class action or a derivative action on behalf of a corporation except as allowed by the Court after a hearing upon such notice as the Court may direct.
 The notice shall include a statement of the names and addresses of the applicants for such fees and the amounts requested respectively and shall disclose any fee sharing agreements with anyone.
-Where the Court directs notice of a hearing upon a proposed voluntary dismissal or settlement of a derivative action, the above information as to the applications shall be included in the notice.
+Where the Court directs notice of a hearing upon a proposed voluntary dismissal or settlement of a class action or a derivative action, the above information as to the applications shall be included in the notice.